Treating Trauma, Mental Health, and Substance Abuse

 When not in the office, Dan enjoys spending time with friends and family, collaborative storytelling, fishing, and spending time in nature.

-Vicky is working toward her M.Ed. in Clinical Mental Health Counseling from the University of Alaska Fairbanks.
-She is in her field practicum semester with TPCS, and is a member of the American Counseling Association.
-She grounds her practice in a person-centered approach to care, in concert with DBT and mindfulness skills.
-She is driven to support those who are healing from trauma, feelings of being stuck, or at a crossroads in their lives.
-When Vicky is not in the office or doing school work, she enjoys traveling, yoga, reading, playing board games, or exploring outside.
+Vicky completed her M.Ed. in Clinical Mental Health Counseling and her MA in English from the University of Alaska Fairbanks and is a member of the American Counseling Association.
+She is driven to support those who are healing from trauma, depression, overwhelming emotions, and anxiety in a collaborative and respectful way.
+She grounds her practice in a person-centered approach to care, in concert with narrative therapy and DBT skill-building.
+When Vicky is not in the office, she enjoys traveling, yoga, reading, playing board games, and learning to bake.
 She is a military spouse with two very lively rescue dogs that also keep her busy.
-Last year, she finally learned how to cross country ski.